 Welcome to my little corner of the web.
-I am an economic historian and applied microeconomist with research interests in social economics and innovation.
-I did my Ph.D. in economics at Harvard University.
-I am Associate Professor of Economics at Case Western Reserve University.
+I am an economist with research interests in economic history and applied microeconomics.
+I am Associate Professor of Economics and Department Chair at Case Western Reserve University.

 Training Aspiring Entrepreneurs to Pitch Experienced Investors: Evidence from a Field Experiment in the United States

 Are the World’s Languages Consolidating?
 On the Dynamics and Distribution of Language Population

 Published in Journal of Human Resources, 2014